microsoft/CodeXGLUE/ClozeTest-all/README.md

 ## Task Description

-Cloze tests are widely adopted in natural languages to evaluate models' understanding of language, which can be formulated as a multi-choice classification problem.
+Cloze tests are widely adopted in Natural Languages Processing to evaluate the performance of the trained language models.
+The task is aimed to predict the answers for the blank with the context of the blank, which can be formulated as a multi-choice classification problem.

 Here we present the two cloze test datasets in code domain with six different programming languages: ClozeTest-maxmin and ClozeTest-all.
 Each instance in the dataset contains a masked code function, its docstring and the target word.